zain-codes/EVC_Visual_pollution_computerVision/README.md

 - Applying multinomial techniques such as One vs. One strategy for better handling of class imbalance.
 - Conducting hyperparameter optimization to fine-tune the model, e.g., increasing the number of epochs for improved learning outcomes.

-## Acknowledgments

-This project would not have been possible without the dedicated efforts of our team and the guidance of our mentors.
-Special thanks to Slidesgo for providing the presentation template and to Flaticon for the icons used in our visual materials.

 Do you have any questions or feedback?
 Please feel free to reach out.